blabla1337/skf-flask/CONTRIBUTING.md

 3. export FLASK_APP=skf/app.py
 4. export PYTHONPATH=.:$PYTHONPATH
 5. export FLASK_DEBUG=1
+6. export SKF_JWT_SECRET='True'
-6. python3.6 skf/app.py
+7. python3.6 skf/app.py
-7. Run the manual test first to verify if everything is good
+8. Run the manual test first to verify if everything is good
 ```
 coverage run tests/run.py test
 ```
-7. Create your changes and write a unit test, commit and open a PR from your fork to the master repo.
+9. Create your changes and write a unit test, commit and open a PR from your fork to the master repo.
 All CI test must pass before we accept pull requests.

 ## <a name="development-angular"></a>Development SKF-ANGULAR